HermesPasser/rb-scripts/README.md

 # rb-scripts

-Scripts in ruby to general purposes, usually for didactic purposes web-crawler's related.
+Some random scripts, usually for web-crawling related.